noi-techpark/bdp-commons/data-collectors/vehicletraffic-bluetooth/README.md

 - maven
 - JDK 8

-## Encryption
+## Mac address hashing
-All mac addresses send to this data collector are getting hashed with a secret key (HMAC) to avoid persisting the MAC-addresse, which could result in a security/privacy issue.
-Don't forget to set your secret key for encryption or your data collector won't work.
+All mac addresses send to this data collector are getting hashed with MD5.

 ## Endpoints